-Driving through Switzerland is fun as the altitude changes as you crest and descend hills and mountains – so small yet so many beautiful places.
+I love driving through Switzerland – it is fun as the altitude changes as I crest and descend hills and mountains – so small yet so many beautiful places.
 The roads and highways are incredibly safe and fantastic.
+As a driver, I could not ask for a better country to enjoy a scenic road trip.

 READ MORE: 7-Day Itinerary for Switzerland

-Driving in Switzerland can also be a challenge due to its challenging terrain, so it’s important to know the rules of the road and take extra precautions when driving on Swiss roads.
+However, of course, this is not all I have to say about driving in Switzerland.
+It also can be a challenge due to its challenging terrain, so it’s important to know the rules of the road and take extra precautions when driving on Swiss roads.
 Here are some tips to help you enjoy a safe and stress-free driving experience in Switzerland.

 REQUIREMENTS FOR DRIVING IN SWITZERLAND